Deadlines and Decision Schedule

 - Organizational Behavior

-Additionally, applicants are welcome to submit other pieces of academic evidence such as: professional certifications or non-degree coursework; all of which may assist the Admissions Committee in its evaluation process.
+Additionally, applicants are welcome to submit other pieces of academic evidence such as: professional certifications CFA, CPA, among others; non-degree coursework such as CORe, edX, or any other non-degree coursework completed; all of which may assist the Admissions Committee in its evaluation process.

 No application fee is required for the MIT Sloan MBA Early Admission process.

-The Interview is a required step in the process and will be scheduled by invitation only, after an initial evaluation of a complete application.
-All interviews will be conducted virtually for this application cycle.
+The interview is a required step in the process and will be scheduled by invitation only, after an initial evaluation of a complete application.
+All interviews will be conducted virtually.